GoogleChrome/web.dev/src/site/content/en/learn/accessibility/focus/index.md

 may choose to use a keyboard to navigate a page due to personal preference, efficiency, or broken hardware.

-Low-vision or blind users may also use a keyboard for navigation combined with their magnification or screen reader software, though they may use different keyboard shortcut commands to navigate a screen than a sighted user would.
+Low-vision or blind users may use a keyboard for navigation combined with their magnification or screen reader software.
+However, they may use different keyboard shortcut commands to navigate a screen than a sighted user would.

-Keyboard support for all of these disabilities and situations is critical.
+Keyboard support for all of these disabilities and circumstances is critical.
 A large part of keyboard accessibility is centered around [focus](/focus).
 Focus refers to which element on the screen currently receives input from the keyboard.

-For this module, we will concentrate on HTML structure and CSS styling for keyboard and focusable elements, while the JavaScript module will include more information on focus management and keystrokes for interactive elements.
+In this module, we'll concentrate on HTML structure and CSS styling for keyboard and focusable elements.
+The JavaScript module will include more information on focus management and keystrokes for interactive elements.

 ## Focus order